analyticascent/book-notes/zero-to-one.md

 * Careful planning beats random chance, Steve Jobs skipped the "minimum viable product" entirely with Apple
 * Big companies often offer too much/too little when acquiring a startup and founder plans are a key reason
 * Founders sell company when they're out of ideas (overpaid), definite founders w/plans don't sell (underpaid)
-* *"Okay, guys, this is just a formality, it shouldn't take more than 10 minutes. **We're obviously not going to sell here.**"*
+* *"...this is just a formality, it shouldn't take more than 10 minutes. **We're obviously not going to sell here.**"*
 * **A startup is the largest endeavor over which you can have definite mastery.
 Reject chance, you are not a lottery ticket**

 &nbsp;